rayray1/Applications-API/README.md

 # DOCKER

-To run api application with docker:
+To run api application with docker

 ```
 cd python-applications-api